dragonknight919/aws-terraform-web-application/README.md

 There is no API to remove this coupling in API Gateway, so this stays after a `terraform destroy`, but this should be harmless.
 Lambda is configured to log by default.
 Terraform will destroy all logs produced upon `destroy`.

+### Textract API

+Do you have the things you would like to list in this app in an image format (or on a paper you can make a picture of)?
+No problem!
+Run `terraform apply` with `-var='textract_api=true'` and all the necessary resources will be deployed that enable the app to upload an image to Amazon Textract and parse the results.

 ### Custom domain name